learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 what's to the right of `+` together."

 If you haven't already, fork and clone this lab into your local environment.
-Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Remember to **fork** a copy into your GitHub account first, then clone from that copy.
+Once you've cloned it down, navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.)

 As you read through this lesson, you're going to be adding your solutions to `index.js`.
 You'll write a total of eight functions.
-Use the results of running `learn test` to guide you towards the right function names and functionality.
+Use the results of running `npm test` to guide you towards the right function names and functionality.
+Remember to run `npm install` first to install the dependencies.

 ## Basic Math